 - Class: 0154

 Veterans, Reservists or members of the Guard can compare this position to military occupations (MOS) at the Texas State Auditor's Office by pasting this link into your browser: https://hr.sao.texas.gov/Compensation/MilitaryCrosswalk/MOSC_AdministrativeSupport.pdf

 Omission of data on the state application is grounds for disqualification of the application.

 The Press Assistant position reports to the Communications Director within the Office of the Governor (OOG), Communications Division.
-Skillfully performs, schedules and coordinates a variety of complex administrative, clerical and office support duties.
+Skillfully performs, schedules and coordinates a variety of complex (journey-level) administrative, clerical and office support duties.
 Ensures seamless administrative and daily office operations, including effective management of information, files, records, business correspondence, office supplies and equipment, travel and schedules.
 Demonstrates discretion, sound judgment, strict confidentiality and a high degree of initiative as required to independently prioritize assignments, multi-task and meet deadlines while working in a cohesive team environment.
 Works under general supervision, with moderate latitude for the use of initiative and independent judgment.

 - Provides superior administrative, office and clerical support, including production of correspondence, PowerPoint presentations, spreadsheets and reports.